Caring for Gemstones & Gemstone Jewelry

 The best option for storing gemstone jewelry is to place your pieces in a padded jewelry box.
 Try to keep your gemstone pieces separate from other pieces in a separate compartment or use scraps of cloth or satin to lightly wrap your pieces before placing them in the box.

 Clean Your Gems

-To keep your gemstones and their settings clean you can drop your jewelry off at a trusted jewelry once every couple of years.
+To keep your gemstones and their settings clean you can drop your jewelry off at a trusted jeweler once every couple of years.
 This is the best option if you are dealing with multiple gemstones in one piece of jewelry or gemstones that you have not researched.